GAlexMES/ServerlessBenchmark/README.md

 `python ServerlessBenchmarkAppInterface.py -t -d -r -p aws -s 1 90`

 The last parameter is the execution time.
 It is test specific for the Overhead Test.
-Other test specific arguments are explained below
+Other test specific arguments are explained later in the `Tests and their arguments` section.

+## Test a Serverless Functions
+**Which functions are tested, when the test is executed?**
+In the `ServerlessFunctions` directory are multiple demo functions which are used by the test.
+Most tests use the `SimpleGetEndpoints` but some other tests require a more complicated setup (see functions directory of test).
+Which function is deployed and then tested can be seen in the `*.py` file of the test.

+**What if I want to test my own Endpoint?**
+Simple enter the URL in the `config.json` in the `functionsUrl` section and call this benchmarking tool without the `-d` and the `-r` flag.

-## Other Tests and their arguments
+## Tests and their arguments

-## Overhead
+### Overhead

 ```
 ServerlessBenchmarkAppInterface.py -s 1 -o execution_time